sbhadra2020/sbhadra2020.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D candidate in Computer Science and Engineering at the Washington University in St. Louis.
 Currently, I am a visiting scholar at the University of Illinois at Urbana-Champaign in the [Computational Imaging Science Laboratory](https://anastasio.bioengineering.illinois.edu/) supervised by [Prof. Mark A. Anastasio](https://bioengineering.illinois.edu/people/maa).
 My research focuses on investigating deep learning (DL) methods for image reconstruction guided by theoretical principles of image formation, with applications in medical imaging.
-Before joining my Ph.D program, I completed my B.E. degree in Electronics and Telecommunication Engineering from Jadavpur University, India in 2016.
+Before joining my Ph.D program, I completed my B.E. degree in Electronics and Telecommunication Engineering from Jadavpur University in 2016.

 News
 ======
-* Paper on learning stochastic object models with advanced AmbientGANs accepted in SPIE Journal of Medical Imaging 2022 (to be published)
+* Paper on learning stochastic object models with advanced AmbientGANs published in SPIE Journal of Medical Imaging 2022 [(paper)](http://dx.doi.org/10.1117/1.JMI.9.1.015503)
 * Paper on finding multiple data-consistent solutions of ill-posed tomographic imaging problems with a style-based GAN available on arXiv 2022 [(paper)](http://arxiv.org/abs/2202.05311)
 * Research on hallucinations in medical imaging highlighted in IEEE Spectrum: [*Medical Image AIs Need a Good "Hallucination Map"*](https://spectrum.ieee.org/ai-medical-imaging-false-structures)
 * Featured in research news by the Beckman Institute: [*Investigating medical imaging hallucinations*](https://beckman.illinois.edu/about/news/article/2022/01/07/investigating-medical-imaging-hallucinations)